 What is Shared Ownership?

-Shared ownership is a scheme backed by the government that gives first time buyers and people on lower incomes the opportunity to buy part of a house whilst paying rent on the rest.
-By going through the shared ownership scheme, you have the chance to purchase more or all the property later down the line.
+Shared ownership schemes enable first-time buyers and people on low incomes to buy a share of a property while paying rent on the rest.
+Buyers can purchase more, or all, of the property later down the line.

 This guide will cover everything you need to know about shared ownership, from the advantages and disadvantages to who is eligible to apply for the shared ownership scheme.